Annemijn-r/Research-Rheumatoid-arthritis/README.md

 This study analysed transcriptomic data from synovial biopsy samples from 8 female individuals, including 4 RA patients (>12 months diagnosis) and 4 healthy controls, as described by Platzer et al. (2019).
 The patients with RA tested positive for anti-cyclic citrullinated peptide antibodies (ACPA), while controls tested negative.

 #### RNA-seq Data Processing
-Raw RNA sequencing data was processed and analysed using R (V4.4.1).
-RA and control samples were mapped against the GRCh38.p14 (GCA_000001405.29) human reference genome using Rsubread (V2.20.0).
+Raw RNA sequencing data was processed and analysed using R (V4.4.1; R Core Team 2021).
+RA and control samples were mapped against the GRCh38.p14 (GCA_000001405.29) human reference genome using Rsubread (V2.20.0; Liao et al., 2019).

 #### Gene Annotation and Filtering
 An index was created, and paired-end reads were aligned.
-Sorted and indexed BAM files were created with Rsamtools (V2.22.0).
-Gene data (GFF3-file) were imported via Readr (V2.1.5) and filtered using dplyr (V1.1.4).
+Sorted and indexed BAM files were created with Rsamtools (V2.22.0; Morgan et al., 2023).
+Gene data (GFF3-file) were imported via Readr (V2.1.5; Wickham et al., 2023) and filtered using dplyr (V1.1.4; Wickham et al., 2023).

 #### Differential Gene Expression Analysis
-Differential expression between RA and control group was analysed using DESeq2 (V1.46.0), an adjusted p-value < 0.05 and |log2 fold change| >1 was considered significant.
+Differential expression between RA and control group was analysed using DESeq2 (V1.46.0; Love et al., 2014), an adjusted p-value < 0.05 and |log2 fold change| >1 was considered significant.

 #### Visualisation of Results
-Volcano plots were generated using EnhancedVolcano (V1.24.0).
-KEGGREST (V1.46.0) and pathview (V1.46.0) were used to make a specific KEGG-pathway.
+Volcano plots were generated using EnhancedVolcano (V1.24.0; Blighe et al., 2023).
+KEGGREST (V1.46.0; Tenenbaum, 2023) and pathview (V1.46.0; Luo & Brouwer, 2013) were used to make a specific KEGG-pathway.

 #### Pathway and Enrichment Analysis
-GO enrichment analysis was carried out with clusterProfiler (V4.14.6) with the org.Hs.eg.db (V3.20.0) database.
-Results were visualized with barplots and dotplots using ggplot2 (V3.5.2).
+GO enrichment analysis was carried out with clusterProfiler (V4.14.6l Wu et al., 2021) with the org.Hs.eg.db (V3.20.0; Carlson, 2023) database.
+Results were visualized with barplots and dotplots using ggplot2 (V3.5.2; Wickham, 2016).

 ---